Mr-somanath-padhi/React_Repo/ReadMe.txt

-PFB general info. about the project.
+PFB general informations about the project.